backdrop-contrib/style_settings/README.txt

 ### How to add configurable CSS to your module or theme? ###

-- Add to your '.info' file:
-    soft_dependencies[] = style_settings
+- For modules and themes add to your '.info' file: soft_dependencies[] = style_settings
   OR if you want to make the Style (CSS) Settings module required:
     dependencies[] = style_settings
+  For a site's custom CSS just put it in the existing dedicated file at 'sites/all/modules/style_settings/css/custom.css'.
+This is in fact an ideal way to give a webmaster limited and validated control over a site's styling through a UI.
 - Wrap CSS values you want to be configurable in comments, including its unit (px, em, %) if present.
   An example for a module: